Daedilus/cc1101-esp32-esphome-fan-controller/README.md

 ### ESP32

-Any ESP32 (or even an ESP8266) should work, but I'm using one of the [WROOM 32 dev boards from Amazon](https://www.amazon.com/dp/B09GK74F7N).
+Any ESP32 should work, but I'm using one of the [WROOM 32 dev boards from Amazon](https://www.amazon.com/dp/B09GK74F7N).

 ![Image of ESP32 board](/assets/ESP32.png)